sarahrosehassan/find-primes/README.md

 # A Study of Prime Numbers
-This project studies algorithms to determine three requirements:
+The goals of this project are to:
-- establishing whether a number is prime
+1. establish whether a number is prime
-- returning the kth element from the infinite sequence of prime numbers
+2. return the kth element from the infinite sequence of prime numbers
-- returning the prime factors of a certain integer
+3. return the prime factors of a certain integer

+# What is a Prime Number?
+A prime number has only two factors: one and itself.
+A factor divides the number perfectly leaving no remainder behind.

+To determine whether a number is prime, loop through all the numbers starting from 2 up to the square root until a factor is found.
+If a factor is found, the number is composite because it has factors other than one or itself.

 # Finding The nth Prime Number
 The method kthPrime searches for the 1st - 30 000th prime number in less than one minute from the infinite sequence of prime numbers.